What is it like to live in Hawaii as an expat?

-We were also usually hungry from all the activity and loved to stop in at small coffee shops, Green World Farms was my favorite or local food trucks.
+We were also usually hungry from all the activities and loved to stop at small coffee shops.
+Green World Farms was my favorite local food truck.

 A memorable experience in Hawaii

-I remember when I first moved there it was just before Christmas and I was at a furniture store trying to buy myself a bed.
-The older, local lady asked me my plans for the holidays and I had said that I didn’t know yet, probably just go to the beach since I had just moved there and didn’t know anyone.
+The older, local lady asked me my plans for the holidays, and I said that I didn’t know yet, probably going to the beach since I had just moved there and didn’t know anyone.

-Did you change your perspective about Hawaii after living here for a while?
+Did you change your opinions about Hawaii after living here?

-What are your advice and tips for moving/ living in Hawaii?
+What are your tips for moving/ living in Hawaii?

 Would you recommend others to live in Hawaii?

-Of course, if you can afford it since usually the cost of living is one of the most difficult elements of living in Hawaii.
+Of course, if you can afford it since usually, the cost of living is one of the most challenging elements of living in Hawaii.

 What have you learned from living abroad?